 Every commercial development must have an entry feature that is appropriate in scale to the size of the development.
 Entry features can contribute to corridor safety and aesthetics by providing unique driveway entrances that are easily recognized and accessible.
 Entry features can also create identities for individual developments and help establish the character of the corridor as a whole.
-The incorporation of walls, berms, decorative fencing, and landscaping into any entry feature design is encouraged.
-Decorative signs, either freestanding or attached to a decorative wall or fence, which identify the project, should be encouraged at the primary project entrances.
-Stand-alone developments may provide the entry statement on either side of the drive entrance; whereas, multi-user commercial developments may incorporate the entry feature into a boulevard entrance.
+The incorporation of walls, berms. decorative fencing, and landscaping into entry any feature design encouraged.